federico-terzi/linuxconfig/README.md

 ## Setup wifi TPLink Archer T9E

+**Important:** this setup should not be necessary because the driver for this card can be installed much easier by checking the `Install third-party software for graphics and Wi-Fi hardware...` checkbox during the Xubuntu installation.

 In order to setup the TPLink Archer T9E Wifi Card, you need a valid internet connection.
 To do so I set up a router in WDS mode to convert the Wifi signal into ethernet.